sblinch/kdl-go/README.md

 # Development Status

-kdl-go is still a new codebase and has not yet been heavily battle tested; bugs are being fixed as they are discovered.
-It is, however, already in active use as a configuration unmarshaler in a number of production services and commercial products.
+kdl-go is actively maintained and is has been used as a configuration unmarshaler in a number of production applications for several years now.
+It is considered stable at this time.

 Issue reports and pull requests are welcome.

+# On KDLv2

+kdl-go implements the [KDLv1 specification](https://kdl.dev/spec-v1/) only.

+The [KDLv2 specification](https://kdl.dev/spec/) introduces some changes that this maintainer is not comfortable implementing as explained in [issue #6](https://github.com/sblinch/kdl-go/issues/6#issuecomment-2561391289).
+Similar concerns have been raised by other users as well (eg: [here](https://github.com/kdl-org/kdl/issues/537) and [here](https://github.com/kdl-org/kdl/issues/512)).
+As such, support for KDLv2 is not planned at this time.

 # License